rdlauer/articles/blues/role-cellular-iot/role-cellular.md

 ## Cellular Network Redundancy

 Many cellular IoT providers offer SIM cards that are limited to a single mobile network operator in a single geographic area.
-What if your SIM card is limited to a specific network in a single country only?
-How do you deploy to rural areas with coverage on another network, not to mention other countries entirely?
+If this is the case, how do you deploy to rural areas with coverage on another network, not to mention other countries entirely?

-A proper cellular IoT company will offer solutions that work with highly-regarded cellular providers and their first class partners in neighboring regions.
-When you can't predict the country of deployment, or if the solution itself is meant to travel between geographic regions, a seamless handoff of signal from network-to-network is critical.
+A proper cellular IoT company will offer solutions that work with highly-regarded providers and their first class partners in neighboring regions.
+When you can't predict the country of deployment, or if the solution itself is meant to travel between geographic regions, a seamless reconnection from network-to-network is critical.

 It's also important to factor in which wireless standards your IoT module is using.
 If you're moving from a region with primarily GSM support to LTE, for example, will your solution gracefully recover?

-Case in point, the [Blues Wireless Notecard](https://blues.io/products/) provides cellular IoT connectivity in a low-power fashion using LTE-M, NB-IoT, and Cat-1 technologies.
-In global regions without access to these standards, coverage is available via UMTS/HSPA+ and GSM/GPRS/EDGE.
+Case in point, the [Blues Wireless Notecard](/products/) provides cellular IoT connectivity in a low-power fashion using LTE-M, NB-IoT, and CAT-1 technologies.
+In global regions without access to these standards, coverage is also available via UMTS/HSPA+ and GSM/GPRS/EDGE.

 ## Cellular Infrastructure Redundancy